nikitamishagin/eltex_mes/README.md

 **PROJECT UNDER DEVELOPMENT**

 🚀 Join the effort to build a dedicated Eltex Ansible collection!

 If you work with Eltex network devices and are familiar with Ansible/Python, I invite you to contribute.
-The plan is a phased adaptation of modules from the cisco.ios collection for Eltex devices within the dedicated `feature/ansible-collection` branch.
+The plan is a phased adaptation of modules from the cisco.ios collection for Eltex devices.
 Please propose and implement your Eltex-specific adaptations following the roadmap below.

 I’m happy to receive any suggestions, ideas, and support for creating this collection.
 Thank you!

 ## Common plan for improvement